A Residual-Shell-Based Lower Bound for Ollivier-Ricci Curvature: Numerical Evaluation

 \section{Numerical Evaluation}

 This section evaluates the computational efficiency and tightness of our residual-shell-based bound for ORC.
-We consider three approaches for computing the ORC or its proxy: the exact OCR that computes the Wasserstein distance by linear programming, the lower bounds proposed by \citet{kang2024accelerated} (KP-LB), and our proposed residual-shell-based lower bound (RS-LB).
-We evaluate these methods on four representative kinds of graphs, including Erdős--Rényi (ER) graphs, Barabási--Albert (BA) graphs, Watts--Strogatz (WS) graphs, and two-dimensional grid graphs (Grid).
-These graph models cover a range of characteristic network structures, capturing diverse topological patterns, including random connectivity, scale-free hub structure, small-world effects, and regular geometric locality.
-We use the Python package \texttt{networkx} to generate these graphs.
-Four generated graphs are illustrated in Figure \ref{fig:exmaples}.
+We consider three approaches for computing the ORC or its proxy: the exact OCR that computes the Wasserstein distance by linear programming, the lower bounds proposed by \citet{kang2024accelerated} (KP-LB), and our proposed residual-shell-based lower bound (RS-LB). {The evaluation involves unweighted synthetic graphs, unweighted and weighted real-world graphs.
+For synthetic graphs, we generate representative graphs, including Erdős--Rényi (ER) graphs, Barabási--Albert (BA) graphs, Watts--Strogatz (WS) graphs, and planar regular grids.
+The planar regular grid includes triangular, square, and hexagonal grids.
+We use the Python package \texttt{networkx} to generate the synthetic graphs.
+For larger real-world graphs, we employ two widely adopted real-world graph datasets, Amazon \cite{dou2020enhancing} and Facebook \cite{xu2022contrastive}, in graph anomaly detection.
+Amazon (Am) contains 10224 nodes and 175608 edges; Facebook (FB) includes 1081 nodes and }{27552 edges.
+These two graphs are originally unweighted.
+Additionally, we build a weighted graph based on Amazon and Facebook (denoted as WAm and WFB, respectively) by defining the weight of each edge $(u,v)$ as $w_{uv}=\exp(-\frac{1}{2\sigma^2}{\|f_u-f_v\|_2^2}).$ Here $f_u$ is the feature of node $u$, and $\sigma^2$ is the variance of all feature distances. }

-In the implementation of algorithm~\ref{alg:residual_shell_bound}, we set $l=3$ as larger values yield similar bounds.
+In the implementation of algorithm~\ref{alg:residual_shell_bound}, we set $l=3$, as larger values yield similar bounds.
 To compare with KP-LB~\cite{kang2024accelerated}, we first conduct experiments on 1-hop lazy random walks with $\alpha=0.4$.
 Figure~\ref{fig:time_error} compares the computational time of three methods, and the approximation error of KP-LB and our derived RS-LB, measuring the tightness of bounds.
 We can observe that our bound RS-LB takes more time than KP-LB, but still yields speedups of tens of times over the exact computation of ORC.
 In the right part of Figure~\ref{fig:time_error}, our RS-LB achieves a significantly smaller mean absolute gap, indicating that RS-LB is much tighter than KP-LB.
 In Figure~\ref{fig:hist}, we plot the histograms of the exact ORC and values of KP-LB and RS-LB.
 We can see that the histograms of our RS-LB are much closer to those of the exact ORC, demonstrating a better approximation achieved by RS-LB.
 In particular, on the Grid graph, RS-LB perfectly matches the exact ORC and takes much shorter computational time.

 We also evaluate our RS-LB on ORC defined on $k$-hop random walks.
 Note that KP-LB is not applicable to this $k$-hop setting.
 Figure~\ref{fig:k_hop} reports the computational time and approximation error of RS-LB for ORC defined on $k$-hop random walks.
 As demonstrated in Figure~\ref{fig:k_hop}, RS-LB yields smaller approximation errors (below 0.05) and achieves 10- to 20-fold speedups across different $k$.